Introduction to Tkinter Scrollbar

 - Master: This master attribute of the Tkinter scrollbar represents only the parent window

 - Option/options: The option/options attribute of the Tkinter scrollbar will have the list of option which are commonly used for the scrollbar widget.
-These option/options mainly be used as the key-value pairs which are separated by the commas.
+These option/options mainly are used as the key-value pairs, which are separated by the commas.

 Tkinter Scrollbar Widget